geneas/lua/README.md

 *tabutil.tcompare(t1, t2[, depth])*

-Compares two tables for equality of contents to a specified depth.
+Compares two tables for equality of contents to a specified depth (default 50).
 All non-table entries are compared for exact equality; no conversions are performed.

 Down to the specified depth, tables are considered equal if their contents are equal (according to tcompare).
 At the depth limit tables are only equal if they are the same table.